-If a baby did not recognise its parents, it would interact and smile less.
-It is thought that the brain was 'wired' to recognise the faces to be able to form bonds with its parents.
+If a baby did not recognize its parents, it would interact and smile less.
+It is thought that the brain was 'wired' to recognize the faces to be able to form bonds with its parents.
 When your child sees your face, it often lights up with a smile, even from those early weeks.
-The brain was trained to recognise faces.
+The brain was trained to recognize faces.

 The tendency to perceive faces in random patterns exhibiting configural properties of faces is an example of pareidolia.
 Perception of ‘real’ faces has been associated with a cortical response signal arising at about 170ms after stimulus onset; but what happens when non-face objects are perceived as faces?
 Using magnetoencephalography (MEG), we found that objects incidentally perceived as faces evoked an early (165ms) activation in the ventral fusiform cortex, at a time and location similar to that evoked by faces, whereas common objects did not evoke such activation.
 An earlier peak at 130 ms was also seen for images of real faces only.
 Our findings suggest that face perception evoked by face-like objects is a relatively early process, and not a late re-interpretation cognitive phenomenon.